Last Updated on January 18, 2023

 12 Marketing Manager Resume Samples

-1. Contact Information: Name, Address, Phone, Email.
-Be sure to include alternative contact and reputation channel such as LinkedIn.
+1. Contact Information: Name, Address, Phone, Email., LinkedIn.

 2. Profile Summary: View this as the introduction to your resume and include 1-3 sentences giving a broad overview of your background, years of industry experience and the industry sectors of interest.
 You should be specific and state which job you are applying to.